Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Introduction

 \item the correlation between the BAU parameter denoted as $Y_{B}$ and the neutrino sector parameters satisfies the experimental bound of the baryon asymmetry from the Planck collaboration \cite{A23}. \end{itemize}

 The rest of the paper is organized as follows.
-In Sec.
-II, we present the particle content of the model as well as their transformation properties under the $SU(5)\times D_{4}\times U(1)$ symmetry.
-In Sec.
-III, we first calculate the mass matrices of the charged fermions and derive, through a numerical study, the predictions of the mixing angles, the Yukawa couplings and the $CP$ phase of the quark sector at the GUT scale.
-We also comment the SUSY $SU(5)$ fast proton decay operators within our construction.
-Then, we make a detailed study of the neutrino sector where, after gauge and flavor symmetry breaking, the analytical expressions of the neutrino masses and mixing parameters as a function of the model parameters are obtained.
-Following this, we perform a numerical analysis of these parameters as well as the observables from non-oscillatory experiments such as the effective Majorana mass $m_{\beta \beta }$ from $0\nu \beta \beta $ process.
-In Sec.
-IV, we carry out an analytical and a numerical study of the BAU via the leptogenesis mechanism and show the parameter space where the physical observables as well as the model parameters are compatible with the observed BAU.
-In Sec.
-V, we give our conclusion.
-In Appendix A, we describe the messenger sector of the model.
-In Appendix B, we show explicitly that the contribution of the charged leptons to the lepton asymmetry is highly suppressed to account for the BAU.
-In Appendix C, we provide some tools on $ D_{4}$ discrete group.
+In section \ref{sec2}, we present the particle content of the model as well as their transformation properties under the $SU(5)\times D_{4}\times U(1)$ symmetry.
+In section \ref {sec3}, we derive the mass matrices of the charged fermions and give brief comments on the fast proton decay operators within our construction.
+In section \ref{sec4}, we study the neutrino sector where the analytical expressions of the neutrino masses and mixing parameters are obtained as a function of the model parameters.
+In section \ref{sec5}, we show that a perfect fit to the fermion masses and mixings can be obtained for all observables.
+In section \ref{sec6}, we carry out an analytical and a numerical study of the BAU via the leptogenesis mechanism.
+A conclusion is given in section \ref{sec6}.
+Appendix \ref{app1} describes the messenger sector of the model.
+Appendix \ref{app2} shows that the contribution of the charged leptons and the higher dimensional Dirac operators to the lepton asymmetry is highly suppressed to account for the BAU.
+Appendix \ref{app3} provides some tools on $D_{4}$ discrete group.
+Appendix \ref{app4} describes the realization of the vacuum alignment of $D_4$ flavon doublets.